artemgordinskiy/artem.cool/content/blog/coolify-django.md

 ### Cons
 - **Beta Version**: The current major version of Coolify is still in beta so it has some rough edges.
 - **Manual Setup**: You can't set up your entire stack with a single config file — you need to click around the UI quite a bit.
 - **UI Performance**: The UI can be a bit slow, especially on smaller instances.
-Hopefully, this is just a "beta thing" and the backend gets optimised soon.
+Hopefully, this is just a "beta thing," and the backend gets optimized soon.
 - **Port Conflicts**: Port 8000 is reserved by Coolify itself.
 And since all the apps are running on the same host, different apps/resources can’t use the same port.
+This is only a minor annoyance, but still something to keep in mind.

 That’s it for now!
 All in all, this was a fun experience, despite the fact that I hit a bug during installation and had to restart the process, and there were a few other hiccups* along the way.